-The lymphatic system is a part of the circulatory system and vital for immune function.
-Lymphedema is caused by a blockage of this system.
+The lymphatic system is a part of the circulatory system and is vital for immune function.
+A blockage of this system causes lymphedema.

 Lymphedema commonly affects one of the arms or legs.
-In some cases, both arms or both legs may be affected.
-Some patients may experience swelling of the head, genitals or chest.
+In some cases, both arms or legs may be affected.
+Some patients may experience swelling of the head, genitals, or chest.

 Lymphedema is incurable.
 However, with proper treatment, it can be controlled.